'Executed' man admired Comanchero gang accused of ordering his death, court hears

 During her opening address yesterday, Robertson said Tu'uheava also began selling methamphetamine after returning to New Zealand.

-Yolanda said she suspected her husband was involved with drug dealing after she found a bag full of cash.
+Yolanda said she suspected her husband was involved in drug dealing when she found a bag full of cash as the couple travelled back from a trip to Invercargill.

 "You don't make that much driving [a] truck.
-It had to be something dodgy he was doing," she said.
+It had to be something dodgy he was doing," Yolanda said.

-The drug dealing connections lead Tu'uheava into what he thought was a meeting involving "some new guys" who were associates of the Comanchero gang.
+Tu'uheava's drug dealing connections led him to take the cash to what he thought was a meeting involving "some new guys" who were associates of the Comanchero gang, the court heard.

 The group met Tu'uheava and his wife at a McDonald's before driving to Greenwood Rd in Māngere.